Compliance and Risk Management

 7.Retirement benefit obligations

 At the Group, retirement benefit expenses and obligations are calculated based on actuarial assumptions such as the discount rate and the expected rate of return on pension assets.
 In addition, the discount rate is set by taking into account market yields on Japanese government bonds.
 If the actual expenses and obligations differ from the actuarial assumptions, or if the assumptions are altered, the effect is accumulated and will be recognized regularly in the future, which generally affects the expenses recognized and the obligations recorded in future periods.
-A further decline in the discount rate and a deterioration of yield may adversely affect business performance.
+A decline in the discount rate and a deterioration of yield may adversely affect business performance.

 8.Country risk